(A slightly different version of this essay was published in Magnum Magazine in South Africa)

 There's very little margin for error in how long you can leave a dirty gun dirty.
 This is especially true in humid climates: skip cleaning for just 24 hours and you may well find yourself needing a new barrel.
 Stainless steel is very resistant to corrosion, and for this reason it's used in many rifles (both side-lock and in-line types).
 If you can't give your gun a thorough cleaning after firing, at the very least rinse it out with hot water, dry it completely, and hope for the best.

 There are many proprietary cleaners on the market, but none of them work any better than plain old hot soapy water.
-I use water as hot as I can get it from the tap (boiling water is even better) and dishwashing liquid.
+I use water as hot as I can get it from the tap (boiling water is even better) and "Woolite," a liquid soap intended for washing delicate fabrics.
 The metal must be thoroughly dried after cleaning, and lubricated with a good grade of grease or oil made for muzzle-loading rifles, such as "Wonder Lube" or "Bore Butter."
 If you can't get these, use Crisco or other edible shortening.
 These are a very fair substitute for the lard or bear fat the old timers used.
 Petroleum-based lubes should be avoided, they tend to create sticky deposits by reacting with the black powder fouling.

 Muzzle-loaders are "real" guns, by any definition.
 They certainly aren't the equivalent of modern smokeless-powder rifles, but the hunter who understands their limitations will find he's not seriously handicapped.
 The principal limiting factor is practically-attainable muzzle velocity.
 It's not impossible to crack 2000 feet per second, but it's extremely difficult, despite grandiose claims in some advertisements.
 Even with light-weight round balls or saboted pistol bullets, a muzzle-loader is doing very well to manage 1800 fps, because black powder and its substitutes simply can't generate the pressures smokeless powder can under normal conditions.